Light rail in Bristol: 2004–2017: Focus on bus-based transport

-Underground metro plans

-Early planning
+2017–present: Development under the West of England Combined Authority

-In July 2017, a leaked draft of a document due to be published in October 2017 suggested an underground rail network around the most built-up areas of the city as one of many solutions to congestion said to cost £8.9 billion.
-The full document had detailed analysis of a potential mass transit network with underground sections, with the route to the airport being determined as the best value for money, and most meeting the needs of this particular transport corridor.
-In September 2017, mayor Marvin Rees vocally supported the creation of an underground line in the city.
+In July 2017, a leaked draft of a document due to be published in October 2017 suggested an underground rail network around the most built-up areas of the city as one of many solutions to congestion; the construction cost was estimated to be at least £8.9 billion.
+The full document had detailed analysis of a potential mass transit network with underground sections, with the rail route to the airport considered to be the best value for money, and most meeting the needs of this particular transport corridor.
+In September 2017, Bristol mayor Marvin Rees vocally supported the creation of an underground line in the city.
 The service would run from Bristol Airport to Temple Meads, the centre and north of Bristol and then to Cribbs Causeway, and would cost an estimated £2.5bn.
 The city council commissioned a £50,000 study to determine the financial viability of the project and Rees suggested £3m for a geological survey.

 In January 2018, Bristol City Council announced that the project could cost £4 billion for three lines, including the initial airport-city centre route, as well as another heading north and a third heading east.
-It is suggested that the eastern route could run as a light rail track alongside the Bristol and Bath Railway Path, which would not have to close.
+It was suggested that the eastern route could run as a light rail track alongside the Bristol and Bath Railway Path, which would not have to close.

-According to the city's 2050 vision document, the first mass transit route is hoped to begin construction in 2022 and be completed by 2028, with the entire four-line network complete by 2034.
+According to the city's 2050 vision document, published in 2018, the first mass transit route could have begun construction in 2022 and be completed by 2028, with the entire four-line network complete by 2034.

 By March 2020, Transport Xtra reported that plans for the network were "still at the embryonic stage so only scant detail is available".
-Rees acknowledged that a 2022 start date is an "ambitious plan.
+Rees acknowledged that a 2022 start date was an "ambitious plan.
 But we've got to have ambition.
 With the population growing, and people becoming more car-dependent, we'll end up paying the price down the line.
 The transport problems we are dealing with in Bristol today is because of 40 or 50 years of failure to have any ambition."
 He further explained that a mass transit system is "the right thing for the city.
 Engineering-wise, it is perfectly possible to deliver.
 There are growing numbers of people in the travel to work areas [in Bristol], so there is a strong enough passenger base to make it viable.
 And those numbers are going to grow, so we need to take this opportunity to take millions of car journeys off Bristol's roads and develop the transport system that a world-class city needs."